OhioMathTeacher/docminer/docs/README.md

 # Documentation

-This directory contains all documentation files for Research Buddy.
+This directory contains all documentation files for DocMiner.

 ## Files: